Austin Hedges Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.04 team ERA ranks 11th across all MLB pitching staffs.
+- The Cubs have a 3.98 team ERA that ranks 11th among all league pitching staffs.

-- The Cubs give up the fourth-fewest home runs in baseball (72 total, one per game).
+- Cubs pitchers combine to allow 72 home runs (one per game), the second-fewest in baseball.

-- The right-hander last pitched on Friday against the Pittsburgh Pirates, when he tossed six innings, allowing two earned runs while giving up four hits.
+- The right-hander's last appearance was on Friday against the Baltimore Orioles, when he tossed five innings, surrendering two earned runs while giving up five hits.

+- The 33-year-old has an ERA of 3.18, with 5.1 strikeouts per nine innings, in five games this season.
+Opponents are batting .226 against him.

 © 2023 Data Skrive.
 All rights reserved.